 Originally from Nebraska, Kelsey ventured east to earn her B.A. in Theater from Loyola University of Chicago.
 After graduating, she moved to the mountains and began her career in Summit County as a scenic painter for the Lake Dillon Theater in Silverthorne and the Backstage Theater in Breckenridge.
-She’s transitioned her love of set design to focus on interiors as a Design Consultant at our Frisco Showroom.
+She’s transitioned her love of set design to focus on interiors as a Design Consultant at our Frisco furniture store.

 Get to know Kelsey, how she starts her design process, what she’s working on, and how she builds relationships along the way to make any client’s house feel like home.